 Graves

 Thousands of people have been interred in Fulham Cemetery since it was consecrated on 3 August 1865.
 The first interment, on the same day, was of a child.
 Unusually for the 1860s, the thirteenth interment was that of a centenarian from the Fulham Union Workhouse.
+There are also a large number of WWI military graves, scattered throughout the cemetery – a result of its proximity to Fulham Hospital (now Charing Cross Hospital.)

 One of the aims of the Fulham Cemetery Friends is to research the history of the graves in the cemetery, to bring to light some of their stories.